 Integration is considered an important pillar of calculus, and it has different applications in real life.
 You will use integration to find the area under the curves, volumes of irregular forms, and total cumulative quantities such as money or work completed.
 It is imperative in the field of physics to comprehend forces such as friction and gravity, calculate the centre of mass, and analyse motion.
 As we have studied all the integration concepts in this exercise, you will find many new and advanced questions that will give more clarity on the topic.
-The NCERT Solutions for the Miscellaneous Exercise of Chapter 7 of Class 12 are being prepared by the subject matter experts at Careers360 to provide a clear and appropriate approach to solve the questions.
-For syllabus, notes, and PDF, refer to this link: NCERT.
+These NCERT Solutions for Class 12 are trustworthy and reliable, as they are created by subject matter experts at Careers360, making them an essential resource for exam preparation.

 Answer: